LAripping/SmartSaber/README.md

 The SmartSaber LabVIEW project (`src/SmartSaber/`) is structured as follows:

 * Main VI, the project's entry-point: `SmartSaber.vi` :

 * Supporting VIs
   * `subVIs/`
   * `subVIs/sensors/`
   * `globals/`

 * Pattern Recognition placeholder data:
   * The raw data streams (`patterns/`)

   * The resulting charts for these sequences (`waveforms/`)

+    > As all sensors (and warriors) are different, these moves were recorded back in 2016 and are only provided as placeholder values to populate the UI views.
+It is thus almost impossible to actually imitate them.
+Instead, the user is encouraged to record their own moves according to their devices and wrist flexibilities.

 * Audiovisual FX Resources
   * `images/`
   * `sfx/`